libp2p/specs/pubsub/gossipsub/gossipsub-v2.0.md

 If the received message has a different message id to the one announced this would be a malicious action by the peer.
 In future versions of gossipsub v2.x, the peer is penalized and pruned from the mesh or banned completely.

-If the message is valid and has not been previously seen, firstly it clears `acache[msgid]` to prevent sending any more `INEED`.
+If the message has not been previously seen, it clears `acache[msgid]` to prevent sending any more `INEED`.
+We recommend to clear it before the validation so that we can prevent sending more `INEED` early.

-Secondly, for each mesh peer to which the router wants to forward the message, it will toss a coin to decide whether to forward the message eagerly or lazily.
+If the message is valid and has not been previously seen, for each mesh peer to which the router wants to forward the message, it will toss a coin to decide whether to forward the message eagerly or lazily.
 The probability of forwarding lazily is determined by `D_announce/D`.

 - If the router decides to forward the message eagerly, it will just forward the full message to that mesh peer.
 - If the router decides to forward the message lazily, it will send `IANNOUNCE` with the message id attached instead to tell them that it just receives a new message.
 If they want the full content of the message, they should send `INEED` back.